mermaidpurse/wrapsher/docs/decisions.md

 ## String interpolation?

 I've reserved double-quoted syntax for string interpolation as a maybe.
 I'm not sure if it's necessary or desirable.
-It complicates things quite a bit and ends up having this "little language" problem that I don't like regexes for, with `#{ }` or stuff.
+It complicates things quite a bit and ends up having this "little language" problem with `#{ }` or stuff.
 Maybe something like fstrings, though again, is that really better than `sprintf`?
 Or something even heavier-weight like mustache?
+String interpolation is very popular, though.

-## Elsif?
-Switch-case?
+## Enums

-Right now you have to do <code>if _cond_ { } else { if _cond_ { ... }
-else { ... } }</code to get multiple case semantics.
-Nesting the blocks is a little weird.
-What about matching multiple cases at once.
-Switch-case-style or if-else style or both?

-If if-elseif-else style, what's the keyword?
-Or do we just make the enclosing block optional, so `else if` works (I like this better than `elsif`, `elif`).

-I don't really like switch-case, too much syntax.
-It's powerful when combined with pattern-matching/destructuring, but the purposeful inclusion of assignment expressions in `if` statements is probably good enough:
+How to represent enums?
+This probably needs top-level list constants like structs.

 ```
-any find(list l, k, d) {
-  if not l? {
-    return d
-  }

-  if (h = l.head()).key() == k {
-    h.value()
-  } else {
-    l.tail().find(k)
-  }
-}
+type foo enum [...]
 ```

-Note in the above pseudocode I used the `?` syntax which might be neat.
-It's the same logic as `== typeof(l).new` but might be implemented differently for each type.
+Only basic types?
+Or something richer?

 ## Interfaces, Unions or union types?